Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Discussion and Conclusion

-The formulation presented in this paper has several limitations.
-It assumes a finite Hilbert space for either the observed quantum system or the observing apparatus.
+There are other limitations that are worth to mention here.
+The formulation assumes a finite Hilbert space for either the observed quantum system or the observing apparatus.
 It is desirable to extend the formulation for Hilbert space with infinite dimension.
 It is mathematically more cumbersome to calculate the wave function from a relational matrix than to just assume an observer independent wave function.
 Mathematical rigorousness is needed for some of the derivations.
 For instance, given the general time evolution dynamics in Eq. (\ref{TVgeneral}), it is left unanswered on what the sufficient and necessary condition should be in order to keep the entanglement measure as an invariance.
-Section \ref{sec:TV} only gives several sufficient conditions that lead to the Schr\"{o}dinger Equation.
-Conceptually, path integral is only one way to implement the relational probability amplitude.
-There could be other implementations with sound physics foundations.
+Section \ref{subsec:TVdisent} only gives several sufficient conditions that lead to the Schr\"{o}dinger Equation.
 Furthermore, implementing the relational properties between $S$ and $A$ with one definite matrix implies that the composite system $S+A$ is in a pure state. $S+A$ can be in a mixed state and described by an ensemble of relational matrices.
 A rigorous mathematical treatment for mixed state is desirable, especially when $\rho_{SA}$ is not a separable mixed state.
 It should be also noted that only non-relativistic quantum mechanics is considered here.